Cubikil/docs/UnitGroups.markdown

 ---
 layout: page
-title: Unit groups
+title: Unit Groups
-description: Unit groups allows you to group units together.
+description: Unit Groups allows you to group rentable units together
 permalink: /unit-groups/
 ---

 <h2 class="mb-3 fs-2">Unit Group Overview</h2>

 <p class="lead mb-4">Unit groups are meant to group together units that are alike.
-This feature comes in very handy when grouping together unit sizes, unit amenities, outdoor storage or even grouping units based on facility floors (i.e. first floor or second floor).
-Below is an example of a few unit groups that are created to group together a few storage units.  </p>
+This feature comes in very handy when grouping together unit sizes, unit amenities, outdoor storage or even grouping units based on facility floors (i.e., first floor or second floor).
+Below is an example of a few unit groups that were created to group together a few storage units.</p>

 <img src="https://assets.cubikil.com/frontend/documentation/unit-group-examples.jpeg" class="img-fluid rounded-3 shadow-sm mb-4" />

 <h3 class="mb-3 fs-5">Unit Group Name</h3>
-<p class="lead mb-4">This refers to the actual name that you would give the unit group.
-ALWAYS make sure to keep your naming convention clean and to the point.
-Above is a great example of great unit groups for storage sizes. </p>
+<p class="lead mb-4">This refers to the actual name that you would give the unit group. <b>Make sure to keep your naming convention clean and to the point</b>.
+Above is a great example of proper unit group naming based on unit sizes. </p>

 <h3 class="mb-3 fs-5">Unit Group Description</h3>
-<p class="lead mb-4">With Unit Group description, it’s a good rule of thumb to add a paragraph of text explaining the unit group.
-This is important especially when a facility is managed by more than one person.</p>
+<p class="lead mb-4">With Unit Group descriptions, we recommend adding a paragraph of text with details about the unit group.
+This can be especially important when a facility is managed by more than one person.</p>

 <div class="alert bg-grad-2 text-white mb-4" role="alert">
 <i class="fa-solid fa-circle-exclamation"></i>